Aging: What to expect

 To prevent constipation:

 - Eat a healthy diet.
 Make sure your diet includes high-fiber foods, such as fruits, vegetables and whole grains.
-Limit meats that are high in fat, dairy products and sweets, which might cause constipation.
+Limit high-fat meats, dairy products and sweets, which might cause constipation.
 Drink plenty of water and other fluids.

 - Include physical activity in your daily routine.
-Regular physical activity can help prevent constipation, and is important for your overall health.
+Regular physical activity can help prevent constipation.

 - Don't ignore the urge to have a bowel movement.
 Holding in a bowel movement for too long can cause constipation.